 Between the evening of June 15, 1977—the infamous Midnight Massacre, when Tom Seaver and Dave Kingman were dealt from the New York Mets to Cincinnati and San Diego, respectively—and June 15, 1983, the date New York acquired Keith Hernandez in a trade with the St. Louis Cardinals, the Amazin’s compiled a won-lost record of 339-520 (.395)—a mark that placed them securely in sixth, and last, place in what was then the National League East.
 During that dismal era, the Mets avoided the cellar only in 1980—finishing fifth, three games in front of the Cubs—and both halves of the strike-shortened 1981 campaign, a “split” season which found them nestled in fifth and fourth place respectively.
-In 1979, possibly the low point of the franchise, manager Joe Torre’s hapless squad lost 99 games, avoiding the ignominy of 100 defeats only by winning their final six on the road; “A hell of a trip,” the Mets skipper only half-joked.
+In 1979, possibly the low point of the franchise, manager Joe Torre’s hapless squad lost 99 games, avoiding the ignominy of 100 defeats only by winning their final six on the road; “A hell of a trip,” the Mets skipper only half-joked about that closing streak.

 New York scored fewer runs than any NL club in three of those seven seasons.
 They hit the fewest home runs, struck out the most times, and committed the most errors twice.
 Their pitching staff allowed the most runs and walked the most batters once.
 No Mets moundsman won more than fourteen games in a season.
 The club suffered through losing streaks of thirteen games in 1980, fifteen in 1982. (“Dancing in the Aisles at Shea,” announced Newsday when the latter streak was broken on September 1, a day after Nolan Ryan no-hit the New Yorkers for eight innings.)

 On August 14, 1980, New York somehow found themselves within seven-and-one-half games of the division-leading Phillies with Philadelphia coming to Shea for five games.
 Philly swept that series by a cumulative score of 40-12.
 “Our starting pitchers didn’t do the job.
-It’s as simple as that,” summarized Torre following the hapless sweep.
+It’s as simple as that,” summarized Torre following the sweep.
 Mets starters got racked for 23 runs in 18 1/3 innings pitched, no starter lasted more than five innings.
 Following that collapse, the Amazin’s played 11-38 ball the rest of the way.

 Management did what it could to attract fans to Shea while at the same time trying to distract them from paying too much attention to the product on the field.
 They gave away sports bags, mugs, jackets, batting helmets, seat cushions (which fans tossed on the field), Lee Mazzilli and Bob Gibson posters, and Twinkies (which fans tossed at each other).
 A plan to give away Lottery tickets was nixed by (especially) gambling-phobic Commissioner Bowie Kuhn.
 Jane Jarvis’s organ was replaced by prerecorded music, played through a crappy PA system; a nod to “the kids.”
 They presented “dot races” on a ridiculous two-line matrix board in left field.
 Often, the cheering that accompanied the race was louder than that for the ball club.